Monthly Must See: David Mackenzie's 'Starred Up' with Jack O'Connell

 What should viewers look for to discuss about it?

 The relationship between the two - father and son, and how it builds throughout the film.
 From the first time you see Ben Mendelsohn, he's already acting up, even though they haven't event met (in the film) yet you can tell he knows he's there and he knows what's going on.
-It continues to build as it goes in the film, and ends with such an important moment - and that's where it all leads.
+It continues to build as it goes on in the film, and ends with such an important moment - and that's where it all leads.
 It's also interesting to look at the violence as a way to tell such a potent and powerful story.
 Is it necessary?
 Of course it is, but does showing too much brutality numb the viewer, causing them to think more about pain than why the pain is needed?

 What I really admire about the film is how much it forces viewers to wonder without providing any direct answers aside from showing us what the reality is actually like.
 Honesty is key.
 While this might frustrate some viewers (since so many people want answers, not more questions) it's crafted in a way where the story eventually leads to a satisfying conclusion within the context of this film.
 The film itself is a complete story, but at the same time it introduces so many ideas, so many themes and thoughts, from the father-son bond, to mental health, to society, to the prison system, to the emotions of humanity itself.
 Watch the film in full, and only once it's over should you start discussing it.
 How did it make you feel?
 Then always ask next: why?